33Chief/Financial-Record-Analysts/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-* In addition, your final script should both print the analysis to the terminal and export a text file with the results.
+* In addition, my final script should both print the analysis to the terminal and export a text file with the results.

 ## PyPoll

 ![image](https://user-images.githubusercontent.com/71952428/118830457-f4631b00-b88c-11eb-844a-8a094065ef81.png)

-* In this challenge, you are tasked with helping a small, rural town modernize its vote counting process.
+* In this challenge, I are tasked with helping a small, rural town modernize its vote counting process.

-* You will be give a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
+* I was given a set of poll data called [election_data.csv](PyPoll/Resources/election_data.csv).
 The dataset is composed of three columns: `Voter ID`, `County`, and `Candidate`.
 Your task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast